 Frets are crowned to have a small central single point of contact with the string.
-Too much contact will change the contact point and alter the intonation.
+Too wide of a flat on the top of the fret will move the string contact point forward and alter the intonation.
 You want the fret ends to be smooth to not catch your finger or other stuff.